Requesting In Cooperation Status

 ACM SIGCSE will lend its name to non-SIGCSE events that are fully sponsored by other non-profit organizations.
 To be approved, the event/events must be relevant to SIGCSE and provide some sort of benefit to SIGCSE members.
 An event granted in-cooperation status with SIGCSE must focus on computing education (as opposed to, for example, uses of computing to support education in general).
 SIGCSE will not share in the direct financial support, benefit, or risk of the event.

-If the SIGCSE Board approves support, events may include the SIGCSE logo and the following phrase on their notices:
+If the SIGCSE Board approves a request for in cooperation status, events may include the SIGCSE logo and the following phrase on their notices:

 - "In Cooperation with the ACM Special Interest Group on Computer Science Education (SIGCSE)."